dotnet/csharplang/intrinsics.md

 }
 ```

+Restrictions on the method which has the `CallIndirect` attribute applied:

+- Cannot have a `DllImport` attribute.
+- Cannot be generic.

+## Open Issuess

+### CallingConvention

+The `CallIndirectAttribute` as designed uses the `CallingConvention` enum which lacks an entry for
+managed calling conventions.
+The enum either needs to be extended to include this calling convention
+or the attribute needs to take a different approach.

 ## Considerations

 ### Disambiguating method groups

 There was some discussion around features that would make it easier to disambiguate method groups
-passed to an addressof expression.
+passed to an address-of expression.
 For instance potentially adding signature elements to the
 syntax:

 ``` csharp